Alan-Cha/autoX-article/README.md

 What about testing your app when you deploy it in a Kubernetes cluster (test/dev/staging/prod)?
 Does the app handle realistic load conditions with acceptable performance?
 Does the new version of the app improve business metrics relative to the earlier version?
 Is it resilient?

 [Iter8](https://iter8.tools) is an open-source Kubernetes release optimizer that can help you get started with testing of Kubernetes apps (a.k.a. experiments) in seconds.
-With Iter8, you can perform various kinds of [experiments](https://iter8.tools/0.13/getting-started/concepts/#iter8-experiment), such as (i) performance testing to ensure that your application can handle realistic load and satisfy SLOs, (ii) A/B(/n) tests that help you split users across app versions, collect business metrics, identify the winning version of your app that optimizes business metrics, and promote the winning version, and (iii) chaos injection tests, and more.
+With Iter8, you can perform various kinds of [experiments](https://iter8.tools/0.13/getting-started/concepts/#iter8-experiment), such as (i) performance testing to ensure that your application can handle realistic load and satisfy SLOs, (ii) A/B/n tests that help you split users across app versions, collect business metrics, identify the winning version of your app that optimizes business metrics, and promote the winning version, (iii) chaos injection tests, and more.

 Iter8 is now introducing a new feature: [AutoX](https://iter8.tools/0.13/tutorials/autox/autox/).
 AutoX, short for automatic experimentation, allows you to perform the above experiments automatically by leveraging [Argo CD](https://argo-cd.readthedocs.io), a popular continuous delivery tool.
 In this article, we will explore automatically launching performance testing experiments for an HTTP service deployed in Kubernetes.
 You can familiarize yourself with Iter8 [here](https://iter8.tools).